gleam-lang/website/src/getting-started/creating-a-project.md

 ## Applications

-The default project generated is a library, but we may want to create an application instead.
-If we specify an alternate template when creating a project we can instead generate an application project compatible with the Erlang OTP framework.
+The default project generated is a library, but you may want to create an application instead.
+If you specify an alternate template when creating a project you can instead generate an application project compatible with the Erlang OTP framework.

 ```sh